mamoonraja/IndirectionDC/README.md

 # Using Datacenter as Indirection point in mobility scenario

 How to make it work:
-- to run experiments run 'python main.py 1 exptype expnum'
+- to run experiments run `python main.py 1 exptype expnum`
-- to get results run 'python main.py 0 exptype expnum'
+- to get results run `python main.py 0 exptype expnum`
-- to parse results run 'python main.py 2 exptype expnum'
+- to parse results run `python main.py 2 exptype expnum`

 Below is the file structure for project, More details inside directories and modules.